kevlie/Feeding-Canadian-Kids/d1/product-and-planning.md

 + Feeding Canadian Kids Staff:
   - Feeding Canadian Kids staff who manages the daily operations such as verification, restaurant and program matching, and screening.

-See User Stories for details about their needs.
+See [User Stories](#abcd) for details about their needs.

 #### Q3: Why would your users choose your product?
 What are they using today to solve their problem/need?

+Our product will lessen the manual workload of FCK staff, allowing them to focus less on micro management of numerous different local documents, and more on expansion of the project to those in need.
 The current system uses Google Forms to accept applications responses, staff members then use Microsoft Excel to manually record potential partners’ responses separately.
 FCK staff members then manually contact applicants individually to provide them next steps in the approval process.
 Restaurants and Programs do not have a way to easily access up-to-date information about their partner.
 + There will be automated emails that detail the verification/screening/approval process and timeline.
 Automating part of the application process will significantly reduce the time and effort of FCK staff members and allow the FCK team to process applications more quickly, improving the scalability of the project.
 + There will be registration forms that partners can use to register.
 The forms will help to reduce manual efforts by capturing and recording directly through the website in a streamlined manner, completely automatically.
 + With a central platform that stores all relevant information about restaurants and programs on a database, FCK staff can easily query, sort, and update such information in one place.
 + Restaurant Partners can view the number of meals they need to provide, at what time, to which location in one place.
 Currently, restaurants rely on reminders from FCK staff or need to keep track of such information on their own, locally.
 Our website will make sure this information is easily viewable and synchronized between programs and restaurants.
 + Program Partners can view how many meals they can still request, at what time, and from which restaurant.
 Currently, programs rely on reminders from FCK staff or need to keep track of such information on their own, locally.
 Our website will make sure this information is easily viewable and synchronized between programs and restaurants.

-Overall, our product as mentioned above will lessen the manual workload of FCK staff, allowing them to focus less on micro management of numerous different local documents, and more on expansion of the project to those in need.

 #### Q4: How will you build it?